joelegner/voided_shaft/docs/report.md

 ![FDOT Demonstration Shaft P-M Diagram](./images/demo-shaft-interaction.png){ width=5in }

-## Code Analysis
+## Code Review

 There is no unified code for transmission structure foundation design.
 Kandaris and Davidow (2015) polled practicing engineers and found that 89 percent use the ACI 318 code for concrete design, four times as many as use the next code.
-We will adopt the ACI 318-14 code for this report.
+This study adopts the ACI 318-14 code for concrete design which appears to be as close to industry standard practice as we can determine.

+ACI 318 Section 1.4.6 and Section 13.1.2 exclude drilled shafts ("drilled piers" in ACI) from the code, except in two cases:

+1. Where shafts are laterally unsupported such as in water; and,

+1. For structures in Seismic Design Categories D, E, and F.

+Chapter 13 of the code gives foundation design requirements.
+However, detailed requirements for drilled shafts are not given.
+Refer to Section 13.4.3.

+Chapter 14 of the ACI 318 code deals with plain concrete.
+Section 14.1.2 specifically excludes drilled shafts and refers the user to the general building code.
+In some states, including Florida, transmission line structures are excluded from the building code requirements, leaving us with no code for the design of such foundations.

+ACI 336.3-93 is outdated but recommends using the ACI 318 code for concrete design for drilled shafts, in contradiction to the ACI 318 code itself.
+It also recommends that ACI 318.1, which was previously a parallel code for plain concrete, be used for the design of piers with sufficient lateral resistance of soil provided, again in contradiction to the ACI 318 code.

+## Structural Design Requirements

 Assumptions:

+1. Drilled shaft is laterally restrained by soil and does not need to be designed in accordance with ACI 318 Chapter 10 per Section 13.4.3.1.

 1. Specified compressive strength of concrete $$ 3000\text{ psi} \leq f'\_c \leq 4000 \text{ psi} $$. $$\beta_1 = 0.85 $$